manekinekko/angular-codelab/README.md

       protractor@3.1.1
 ```

-# How to start
+### How to start

+First you may need to fork the project on Github.
+If you need to improve this application we are building.

-The branch **step-1** is the first one for starting with an empty base.
+Then, clone the branch **step-1** to start with an empty architecture.

 ```bash
 $ git clone -b step-1 https://github.com/manekinekko/angular2-codelab.git